 The Descriptive Statistics to the DMSA MQ

 - 5/8 RDBMS or 62% of the RDBMSs in the MQ are in the upper right quadrant, or the magic and most desirable quadrant.

-- 14/18 entries (AWS and Google Cloud are removed from this calculation) or 77% of the entries are either associated with an RDBMS or Hadoop.
+- 14/18 entries (AWS and Google Cloud are removed from this calculation) or 77% of the entries are associated with an RDBMS or Hadoop.
 This understates the variety of database types being used.

 Why Are Different Database Types in the Same MQ?

 No distinction is drawn in database type in this MQ.
 There are many different types of databases, and they can’t be compared to one another as they don’t do the same thing.
-In this MQ, we have MongoDB, which is a NoSQL DB with SAP, whose primary database is HANA, which is a mixture of column-oriented and row-oriented design.
+In this MQ, we have MongoDB, a NoSQL DB with SAP, whose primary database is HANA, a mixture of column-oriented and row-oriented design.
 (But here again, SAP still sells ex-Sybase databases like SAP IQ and the Adaptive Server.
 Adaptive Server is more popular, so perhaps we should state Adaptive Server is the database.).
 How can MongoDB, or Cloudera is a distribution of Hadoop, be compared in an MQ against HANA?
 These databases have different uses and designs.